ilovecode17/Spruce/README.md

 ### Icons
 SVG icons for YouTube, Wikipedia, Spotify, and other services are used inline for performance.

+## RESTful API

+To access the database, use the Spruce RESTful API.
+For more information, visit [Spruce API GitHub](https://github.com/ilovecode17/Spruce-API)

 ## License

 This project is licensed under the MIT License.